-Shareholder relation expenses of \$144,400 in first quarter of 2023 were lower than the first quarter of 2022 (\$169,500).
+Shareholder relation expenses of \$445,359 for the nine months ended September 30, 2023 were higher than the \$420,786 in the comparative period in 2022.
 Shareholder relations are for advertising and marketing activities, engagement of consultants, and participation in conferences to create awareness of the Company and its Cervantes and Tombstone projects.
 These activities included the attendance in various conferences and shareholder events in North America and Europe related to mineral exploration and mining as well as capital markets, and engaging market participants to assist with expanding the public profile of the Company and its projects.
 In the first quarter of 2022, the drilling program for the Cervantes project yielded positive geological results which the Company needed to create more capital markets exposure.
 These efforts contributed to a proposed financing of up to \$3 million in May 2022 with a major mining company as a strategic investor participating for up to a 9.9% interest in the Company post closing of the financing, even though the capital markets remained stagnant.
 Shareholder relations activities subsided in the third quarter of 2022 given weaknesses in the capital markets but increased in the fourth quarter of 2022 given positive results from 2021/2022 drilling programs for the Company's Cervantes property and active exploration programs planned for 2023 as well as a 2023 financing with targeted investors.
 These activities were sustained in the first quarter of 2023 which contributed to an expedited financing with strategic investors in February and allowed greater market awareness of the Company as it advances its two exploration projects which continue to yield positive geological potential.
+Market weaknesses in the second quarter of 2023 lead to a reduction in shareholder activities as well as the need to preserve limited cash resources.
+In the third quarter of 2023, investor activities were heightened as the Company proceeded with a financing and implementation of its planned exploration program for Cervantes which was subject to financing given the difficulties in the capital markets.
+The shareholder activities provided greater market awareness of Company's mineral projects and resulted in an overallotment of the financing which closed in two tranches during the quarter.

-Share-based payments were recognized for the vesting provisions for stock options and was lower in the first quarter of 2023 (\$122,700) than in same quarter in 2022 (\$126,200), even though there were more stock options subject to vesting provisions in the current period than in the prior comparative period.
+Share-based payments were recognized for the vesting provisions for stock options and was lower for the nine months ended September 30, 2023 (\$494,273) than in same period in 2022 (\$367,506), even though there were more stock options subject to vesting provisions in the current period than in the prior comparative period.
 At the end of March 2022, stock options for 1,875,000 common shares were granted which were subject to vesting provisions whereby 20% vest on grant date and 20% vest every 6 months thereafter.
 Due to the passing of the founder and Chairman of the Company, forfeitures reduced share based payments in the third quarter of 2022.
-In February 2023, stock options for 3,025,000 common shares to directors, officers, an employee and a consultant which were subject to vesting provisions in which 25% vest on May 27, 2023 and 25% vest every 3 months thereafter.
+In February 2023, stock options for 3,025,000 common shares were granted to directors, officers, an employee and a consultant and were subject to vesting provisions in which 25% vest on May 27, 2023 and 25% vest every 3 months thereafter.
+Then in June 2023, stock options were granted for 200,000 common shares to a consultant and were subject to vesting provisions whereby the initial 25% vest on June 30, 2023 and 25% vest every 3 months thereafter.